barnackles/Home-Budget-App/README.md

 **How to use the app:**

 To test the application you should register an account using /register (creatUser) endpoint.
-After passing the request to the controller you will receive an e-mail requesting the confirmation of your email.
+After passing the request to the controller you will receive an e-mail requesting confirmation of your email.
 Clicking on the activation link will activate your account, otherwise your account will be deleted after 15 minutes.

 Access to all secured endpoints requires a validd token.